irahorecka/gardenofrecipes/public/recipes/md/pep-salad.md

 ## Instructions

-1. Mix raisins, celery, apple, carrot, and parsley (if using) in a bowl.
+1. Mix raisins, celery, apple, carrot, and parsley (if using) in a bowl
-2. Stir in enough mayonnaise to coat.
+2. Stir in enough mayonnaise to coat
 3. Chill before serving if desired.
-This is very good.
+This is very good